hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 library.

 Both `Text` and `String` already have `ToJSON` [instances](https://hackage.haskell.org/package/aeson-2.2.1.0/docs/Data-Aeson.html#t:ToJSON).
-These are easy, because they are unicode and JSON demands UTF-8.
+These are easy, because they are Unicode and JSON demands UTF-8.

 For `ByteString`, `ShortByteString` and `OsString` this gets a bit more complicated.
 It depends on the exact use case.
-What is the byte sequence used for on the machine receiving the json?
+What is the byte sequence used for on the machine receiving the JSON?
 Also see the discussion [Add saner ByteString instances](https://github.com/haskell/aeson/issues/187) on the aeson issue tracker.